Path Connection Tool

 Once the Path Connection Line has been added to the desired target figure from the selected source figure, it can be manuplated in the same manner as a Path Figure.
 In this example, the connection line currently goes through the middle rectangle.

 To route the Path Connection Line around another figure, handles must be added to the connection line or it must be converted to a quadratic or cubic segment.
-These options can be accessed by performing an extended Press on the connection line to open the Contextual Menu or by selecting the connection line and tapping on the Contextual Menu Button in the Top Toolbar.
+These options can be accessed by performing a Right Click (Control/Click) on the connection line to open the Contextual Menu and then selecting the Paths Submenu.

 Several options will appear within the Contextual Menu for modifying the connection line and routing it around a specific figure.
 Handles and/or curved segments can be added to alter the route of the connection line.